SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise6.md

 <kbd>![](images/5lab6.png)</kbd>

-4.Dashboard query to get the top urls per minute over the last 5 minutes.
+4.Now run Dashboard query to get the top urls per minute over the last 5 minutes.
+Open **New Query** and paste the following.
 If you observe we query the top_urls_1000 column using the topn() function to get only the top most url per minute.

 ```
 SELECT site_id, ingest_time as minute, request_count, success_count,